AdobeDocs/platform-learn.en/help/tutorial-web-sdk/create-identities.md

    ![Data Collection interface](assets/identity-identityMap-setup.png)

 1. As the  **[!UICONTROL Namespace]**, select the `lumaCrmId` namespace that you previously created in the [Configure Identities](configure-identities.md) lesson.

-    >[!NOTE]
-    >
-    >    If you don't see your `lumaCrmId` namespace, verify that you also created it in your default production sandbox.
-Only namespaces created in the default production sandbox currently display in the namespace dropdown.
+If it does not appear in the dropdown, type it in.

 1. After the **[!UICONTROL Namespace]** is selected, an ID must be set.
 Select the `user.profile.attributes.username` data element created earlier in the [Create data elements](create-data-elements.md#create-data-elements-to-capture-the-data-layer) lesson, which captures an ID when users are logged into the Luma site.